Last Updated on January 9, 2022 by Admin

 What is Procurement?

-Procurement is the acquisition of the materials, construction equipment, and services needed to successfully operate a construction business or complete a project.
-In construction, this refers to the goods and services needed to successfully complete a building from inception to finish.
+Procurement is acquiring the materials, equipment, and services needed to operate a construction business or complete a project.
+In construction, this refers to the goods and services required to complete a building from inception to finish.
 Procurement needs to be approached in a decisive way for construction companies to maximize their efficiency on each project.

-A construction firm must take a carefully planned approach to procurement by purchasing the supplies required in the most cost-effective way.
-The procurement strategy needs to take multiple factors into consideration, like the timeline, budget, and quality of the project.
+A construction firm must take a carefully planned approach to procurement by purchasing the supplies required most cost-effectively.
+The procurement strategy needs to consider multiple factors, like the timeline, budget, and project quality.

 “In a simple form, the procurement process is how we go about obtaining the goods and services we need.”